TheSilvered/nest/docs/c_api/c_api-dyn_array.md

 **Description:**

-Remove the element of an array at `index` and puts the last element of the array in its place.
+Remove the element of an array at `index` and put the last element of the array in its place.

 !!!note